vogelta/COOL/README.md

 ### Trained Models

-Includes Parameters, Weights (highest-scoring-step weights only) and Logs for: <br>
+Includes Parameters, Weights (highest-scoring-step weights only) and Logs for:

 (test-set accuracy in parentheses)